 Advantages of AWS

-It is user-friendly
+AWS is pretty user-friendly

 Big companies take continuous feedback from customers to improve their products and services.
 The same is with Amazon, where AWS is made more user-friendly with upgrades.
 AWS Management Console, the intuitive web-based user interface, gives access to all platform resources.
 It is easy to use, simplifying the process of accessing and managing the AWS account.
-In other words, it provides convenience to users by allowing efficient management of resources on the AWS infrastructure.

 The platform offers scalability and flexibility

 AWS brings scalability to help businesses keep up with customer demands.
 This includes not only upgrading the infrastructure but also shrinking the resources to match the usage on different timelines.
 Both vertical and horizontal scaling options are available with AWS, too.
 A few examples of AWS services facilitating scaling are application load balancer, network load balancer, regions and availability zones, and autoscaling groups.
-This is to say, AWS gives flexibility to businesses by allowing them to expand and downsize in line with the traffic and demand.
-Plus, they only need to pay for the services used, allowing them to keep the infrastructure costs in line with the usage patterns.

 It is highly secure

 Businesses switch to AWS cloud as it offers them higher security than traditional on-premise configuration.
 It provides enterprise-level security protection along with encryption.
 The complete infrastructure includes security protocols and encryption to adhere to high-level security practices.
 The best part is that it was developed with industrial best practices and government regulations in mind.
-Therefore, it covers compliance norms including Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry (PCI), and System and Organization Controls (SOC).

 AWS offers high-performance computing

 AWS delivers top-of-the-line computing performance, allowing businesses to solve problems while greatly reducing the time to solution.
 Its cloud gives access to near-infinite compute and storage resources and has proved successful for running workloads in various industry verticals.
 A few high-performance computing services of AWS are Amazon EC2 (Elastic Compute Cloud), Elastic Fabric Adapter, NICE DCV, AWS Batch, and AWS ParallelCluster.
-This helps maximize operational efficiency by allowing companies to focus on complex problems without brooding over cost and infrastructure constraints.
-To summarize, it lets businesses innovate quicker with fast networking and virtually unlimited infrastructure.

 It provides cost-effective cloud computing solutions

-With AWS, businesses can pay only when they consume computing resources, and that too is only for the amount consumed.
-The traditional way was investing heavily in data centers and servers, where the expected usage and capacity remained unknown.
 The shift from fixed to variable expense has proved to be cost-effective for businesses, eliminating the guessing.
 Firms can afford to innovate more as the cost is significantly lower.
 Additionally, they can reach business goals and fulfill their needs all the while controlling costs and optimizing spending with AWS.
 Small businesses can especially benefit from this as AWS fits perfectly with their tight budgets.

 Disadvantages of AWS

-All the benefits of AWS come with a set of drawbacks.
+A big disadvantage of AWS is its support.
+There is no quick way to get around fixing your issues by contacting AWS support.
+Most of the benefits of AWS come with a set of drawbacks.
 Thus, here are the downsides of using AWS.

 It limits security features

 We mentioned in the security section that AWS is highly secure.
 This is because it takes several measures to ensure top-notch protection, including setting limitations to some of its features, which cannot be changed.
 For instance, there are limitations on AWS resources based on regions.
 Amazon EC2 and Amazon VPC consoles manage these restrictions.
-This is to ensure that users don’t end up using too many resources or waste their money.
-Plus, it acts as a preventive measure, discouraging malicious intent from launching attacks using its resources.
-Even though AWS limits features, users can still request additional resources when the need arises.

 It requires investing in expertise and training

 There are several risks associated with migrating to cloud computing.
 Undoubtedly, Amazon takes care of all these issues, but it is the responsibility of the businesses to use the platform efficiently.
 The infrastructure of AWS is complex, therefore it requires training and expertise.
 Businesses using AWS look for hiring professionals to work on this cloud infrastructure, but it’s a hurdle to get the right human resource with the fitting skill set.
-Although they can generate massive profits once they find professionals that will help them perform better, the time it takes and the cost it incurs become drawbacks of AWS.

 AWS has technical support fees

 Businesses love to have backups, ideally an expert team at their disposal just to deal with a crisis if it emerges.
 But it becomes a liability when the support comes at a cost.
 A monthly fee for AWS undoubtedly includes support, but it is quite inflexible.
 Users will have to opt for paid support packages for immediate and intensive assistance.
-The pricing for support varies based on the package selected which includes Developer, Business, and Enterprise.
-The developer support package costs greater of $29 or 3% of monthly AWS charges.
-In contrast, the business support package is priced at greater of $100 or:

 - 10% of monthly AWS charges for the first $0–$10K